xkumiyu/disktree/README.md

 brew install xkumiyu/tap/disktree
 ```

-If you want to use HEAD, you can do the following:
+If you want to use the HEAD, you can do the following:

 ```sh
 go get github.com/xkumiyu/disktree/cmd/dtree